 P.1.8.
 If your pattern is not exactly centered in the viewport, use the Zoom command and select the Center option.

 P.1.9.
 You will be asked for the center, but your object snaps may not work.
 Type 'int' when you are asked for the center.
 Move your cursor to the center circle and X. You will see a green X which indicates the Intersection object snap.

 P.1.10.
 Change the scale of the viewport to 1:1.
 While you are still in the viewport select the Scale options along the status bar.

 P.1.11.
 The pattern should precisely fit the viewport.

 P.1.15.
-Make a pdf of each layout using ccc.ctb.
-Name your pdfs with your name followed by Pattern 1-1 and Pattern 1-2.
+Make a pdf of the layout using ccc.ctb.
+Name your pdf with your name followed by Pattern 1.

 P.1.16.
 Save and close your Autocad file.
 Upload the Autocad file and the two pdfs to your Google Drive folder.